Darkness (2002 film): Plot

 In the early 1960s, an unfinished occult ritual results in the disappearance of six young children in the Spanish countryside.

-Forty years later, Mark Rua, his wife Maria, and their two children—teenage Regina, and young Paul—relocate from the United States to Mark's native Spain, settling in a large country home outside Barcelona.
+40 years later, Mark Rua, his wife Maria, and their two children—teenage Regina, and young Paul—relocate from the United States to Mark's native Spain, settling in a large country home outside Barcelona.
 The family have partly relocated to be closer to Mark's father, Albert, an accomplished physician who resides in the city.
 Soon after the move, Mark begins to suffer from seizures due to the progression of his Huntington's disease, which also causes him to become increasingly mentally unstable.

-The family's home is plagued with recurring electrical problems, resulting in power outages that further exacerbate tensions, especially between Regina, Mark, and Maria.
+The family's home is plagued by recurring electrical problems, leading to power outages that further exacerbate tensions, especially between Regina, Mark, and Maria.
 Regina expresses worry about her father's declining medical condition, while Maria appears to be in denial about her husband's health.
-Meanwhile, Paul is plagued by supernatural incidents in the home, and develops a fear of the dark.
+Meanwhile, Paul is plagued by supernatural occurrences at home and develops a fear of the dark.
 Apparitions of six children watch an unknowing Regina, and on several occasions, Regina notices a strange man observing the house from the road.
 While renovating a crawlspace under the stairs, Mark discovers a strange antique photograph of three women in sunglasses.

-As Mark's symptoms worsen and he begins to mentally deteriorate and lash out, Regina begins investigating the history of the house with the help of Carlos, a young swimming teacher she has begun casually dating.
-The two track the home's history to Villalobos, the architect who designed the house, and whom Regina has seen watching it from the distance.
-They discover that the home was constructed for a supernatural ritual requiring the sacrifice of seven children (each sacrificed by "hands that love them") to coincide with an eclipse that only occurs every forty years.
+As Mark's symptoms worsen and he begins to deteriorate and lash out mentally, Regina begins investigating the history of the house with the help of Carlos, a young swimming teacher she has started dating.
+The two track the home's history to Villalobos, the architect who designed the house, and whom Regina has seen watching it from a distance.
+They discover that the home was constructed for a supernatural ritual requiring the sacrifice of seven children (each sacrificed by "hands that love them") to coincide with an eclipse that only occurs every 40 years.
 With the next eclipse quickly approaching, and now armed with the knowledge that the earlier occult ritual needs one more death to be completed, Regina fears Paul will be the next victim.